ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 # Adjusting IOPS of a {{site.data.keyword.block_storage_is_short}} volume
 {: #adjusting-volume-iops}

 For {{site.data.keyword.block_storage_is_full}} volumes that are attached to a virtual server instance, you can increase or decrease IOPS to meet your performance needs.
-Adjust IOPS by specifying a different profile from the tiered famil or a different IOPS value within a custom IOPS band.
+Adjust IOPS by specifying a different profile from the tiered family or a different IOPS value within a custom IOPS band.
 The IOPS adjustment causes no outage or lack of access to the storage.
 {: shortdesc}

 Billing for an updated volume is automatically updated.
 The prorated difference of the new price is added to the current billing cycle.
 The new full amount is then billed in the next billing cycle.